Keyboard shortcuts

 }

-If the macros shown above don’t fit the needs of this new harness they can still be defined by hand.
+If the macros shown above do not fit the needs of a new harness they can still be defined by hand.
 Below is an annotated version of the kind of code the macros generate that can serve as a starting point for creating a harness from scratch.

 entry!("control-flow/select/native-gadget/native", select_native);